Pure Football

 Pure Football (also known as Pure Futbol in North America) is a football video game developed by Ubisoft Vancouver and published by Ubisoft.
 It was announced in March 2010 with a trailer and was released June 1, 2010, for PS3 and Xbox 360.
-This is an arcade-style football game in which players can select teams from around the world.
-The game includes seventeen national teams and three special teams (US all-time team, Germany, and World One).
+This is an arcade-style football game in which players can select five-a-side teams from around the world, with emphasis on technical moves, pitches with urban environments outside stadiums, and no referees.
+The game includes seventeen national teams, most of which have licensed crests and kits (with the exceptions of Brazil and Denmark), and three special teams (US all-time team, Germany, and World One).
 Players compete in exhibition and campaign gameplay modes.

 Reception

 Pure Football received negative reviews from critics.
 On Metacritic, the game holds scores of 46/100 for the PlayStation 3 version based on 12 reviews and 38/100 for the Xbox 360 version based on 20 reviews.